 The Center for Asian Studies theme for the 2017-18 academic year is Asian Popular Cultures.
 While Asian contributions to ‘global’ popular cultures – such as pop music & hip hop, print & film animation, or serial melodramas – are by now well known and well studied, we seek to challenge and expand received understandings of Asian popular cultures in several ways.
 First, we seek to explore not only how ‘Western’ popular cultures are translated, appropriated, and repurposed in Asia, but also the multidirectional flows of global popular cultures within Asia.
 Especially due to the ubiquity of social media, Asian popular cultures are as influenced by other Asian forms as by those emanating from ‘the West.’
 Thus, we seek more local and regional perspectives on popular culture, in an effort to complicate discussions that tend to be dominated by a discourse of globalization.
 How do locally practiced forms of popular culture diverge from more globally familiar forms?
 In what ways are traditional or folk forms adapted and transformed in contemporary popular cultures?
 What role do Asian media entities play in the development and circulation of popular culture icons?
 Second, we encourage debate over claims of authenticity within Asian popular cultures.
 In what ways do Asian popular cultures raise questions about cultural origins, about the genuineness of creativity or the meaning of innovation?
 In what ways are these ideas being reconceived in Asian popular cultural contexts?
 Third, we hope to expand our vocabulary of popular culture by considering emerging Asian popular cultures – such as youth culture, protest cultures, subaltern street cultures, cultures of emerging middle class fashion, or less visible digital cultures – that have yet to significantly register in the Western academy.
 How do these interact with more traditional cultural forms at the local and regional level?
 We hope explore these questions and more in a series of presentations, panel discussions, performances, screenings, and exhibitions throughout the academic year.

-The 2016-2017 theme is Asian Borderlands.
+The 2016-2017 theme was Asian Borderlands.
 The study of Asia is conventionally framed by regional and nation-state boundaries that profoundly shape, and constrain, the ways people understand this complex and diverse continent.
 Asian Borderlands is meant to draw our attention to those borders themselves in the hope of illuminating commonalities and mobilities that transcend boundaries, the often marginalized peoples who inhabit these areas, and the distinct ways of life along the borderlands that are typically missed by area studies scholarship.
 In addition, a focus on frontiers and borderlands can bring into sharper focus certain state practices and historical trends that often go unnoticed when we only consider the dominant political and population centers of Asia.
 In this sense, borderlands can be spaces where nations narrate their identities with particular clarity.
 For this reason, we view Asian borderlands less as marginalized spaces and more as central sites where power, place, and identity intersect and are made visible.

-With the 2015-2016 theme of ‘Transcultural Asia’ the Center for Asian Studies seeks to promote an interdisciplinary exploration of contemporary and historical transcultural processes in Asia.
+With the 2015-2016 theme of ‘Transcultural Asia’ the Center for Asian Studies sought to promote an interdisciplinary exploration of contemporary and historical transcultural processes in Asia.
 Transcultural studies proceeds from the premise that culture is not contained within linguistically or ethnically homogenous and territorially bounded spaces, but is rather constituted through the transformations and entanglements that emerge from extended connections and relationships across spaces.
 While discussions and debates over globalization tend to emphasize the dominance of ‘Western’ culture (for example in the form of entertainment media, material culture, or linguistic hegemony), less often do we focus on other forms of transculturalism beyond ‘the West’.
 What, then, are the significant forms of transcultural processes within Asia?
 How have distinctive Asian cultural practices emerged from extended connections across Asian spaces?
 What have been the dominant processes or forms of transculturalism in Asia historically, and what are they today?
 Such forms of transculturalism may involve systems of knowledge or religion; visual, media and material cultures; leisure and recreation practices; arts and literary cultures; or even corporate cultures, governance practices, or political philosophies.
-Through a year of programming, events, and outreach culminating in our annual Spring Symposium, CAS will explore how a focus on Transcultural Asia enriches Asian Studies.
+Through a year of programming, events, and outreach culminating in our annual Spring Symposium, CAS explored how a focus on Transcultural Asia enriches Asian Studies.

-The Center for Asian Studies theme for the 2014-2015 academic year is 'Mediating Asia.'
+The Center for Asian Studies theme for the 2014-2015 academic year was 'Mediating Asia.'
 A great deal of our current knowledge about Asia comes to us via traditional media channels (such as print & broadcast journalism, feature films, and documentaries) and, increasingly, via less formal online channels such as blogs and social media networking sites.
 While Asian scholars based outside of Asia have, for some time, been engaged in critical readings of these ‘mediated’ representations of Asia, the rapid rise of Asian media industries within Asia has resulted in more diffuse representations of Asia than ever before.
-With ‘Mediating Asia’, the Center for Asian Studies seeks to explore the implications of these increasingly diffuse, multi-mediated representations of Asia.
-We take a broad definition of media to include not only print, broadcast, film, and internet formats, but also arts and literature, insofar as they might also be viewed as representations of Asia.
+With ‘Mediating Asia’, the Center for Asian Studies sought to explore the implications of these increasingly diffuse, multi-mediated representations of Asia.
+We took a broad definition of media to include not only print, broadcast, film, and internet formats, but also arts and literature, insofar as they might also be viewed as representations of Asia.
 How does Asia represent itself through Asian media?
 How is the idea of ‘Asia’ as a coherent identity reimagined and represented through Asian media?
 What sorts of tensions, dialogues, contradictions, and collaborations exist between Asian and non-Asian media?
 In what ways do Asian media ‘respond’ to non-Asian representations of Asia?
 How are different Asian peoples, places, or histories imagined, marketed, consumed through new Asian media channels?
-‘Mediating Asia’ will explore questions like this, and many others, in a year of programming, events, and outreach, culminating in our annual Spring Symposium.
+‘Mediating Asia’ explored questions like these, and many others, in a year of programming, events, and outreach, culminating in our annual Spring Symposium.

 For a list of 2013-2014 Catastrophic Asia events, please click here.